Nerwyn/DICOM-Tools/README.md

 Collection of DICOM tools written in Python

 Were written for a previous job which required a lot of manipulation of DICOM data.
-All company specific information has been removed to make these tools generic release.
+All company specific information has been removed to make these tools generic for public release.

 ## DCMLibrary